webqit/observer/README.md

 By enabling observability at the object/array level, the Observer API effectively solves reactivity for a mutable world.
 Consequently:

-+ you are able to weild *the sheer power of mutability* in programming unappologetically
++ you are able to weild *the sheer power of mutability* in programming to your advantage — and unappologetically
-+ you are able to make sense of a mutable world — and integrate with it — rather than see it as somethng to fight.
++ you are able to make sense of a mutable world — and integrate with it — rather than stand at odds with it.

-The Observer API collapses layers of complexity that reactive frameworks have built around immutability, bringing you back to the simplicity and power of direct mutation—but now with full observability.
+The Observer API collapses layers of complexity that reactive frameworks have built around immutability, bringing you back to the simplicity and power of direct mutation—but this time, with full observability.

-**The Result:** Mutation-based reactivity as a first-class concept in JavaScript.
-Observer enables frameworks to embrace mutability instead of avoiding it — with [Quantum JS](https://github.com/webqit/quantum-js) taking this foundation to create imperative reactive programming.
+**The Result** is *mutation-based reactivity* as a first-class concept in JavaScript.

 ## Quick Start

-Observer provides a simple API for watching object and array changes.
+Install from NPM or include from a CDN.

 ### Installation